 - 1 vegetable stock cube dissolved in ¼ cup boiling water

-- 1 tsp smoked paprika (regular will work if you don't have smoked)
+- 1 teaspoon smoked paprika (regular will work if you don't have smoked)

-- ½-1 tbsp Braggs Soy Seasoning or soy sauce/tamari
+- ½-1 tablespoon Braggs Soy Seasoning or soy sauce/tamari

 To Serve (optional)